developer-zebra/developer-zebra-site/src/mdmtk/2-0/tutorial/index.md

 * **Intro To The MXMS** - The basic information that is needed for using the MX Management System.
 * **Binding to the MXMS** - All communications to the MXMS on Zebra devices, occur through a common binding interface.
 * **Generating XML** - Data exchanged to the MXMS from the MDM client is handled through a defined XML structure.
-Using the DSD tool provided in the MDM Toolkit will provide a template for the XML to be used for applying settings.
-Typically you will use this tool to generate all needed functions and then replace string values for dynamically changing variables.
 * **Submitting XML** - Within the MDM client, XML will be submitted to apply settings via a simple API.
-* **Querying the MXMS** - Within the MDM client, XML will be submitted to query the MXMS to receive back information about the current settings on the device.
-* **Next Steps**

 ## Requirements

-* MDM Toolkit (XML Generator Tool, DSD Files)
+* MDM Toolkit
+* StageNow 2.3
 * Zebra Android Device with MX
 * Java JVM Installed
-* Android ADT
+* Android IDE

 ## Intro To The MXMS

 ### MXMS Overview

 The MX Management System (MXMS) provides a common interface to Zebra Android device capabilities utilizing XML that conforms to the standard OMA-CP PROV (Microsoft MSPROV) schema.
 This allows developers and administrators to have an extensible, efficient, reliable and scalable means for configuring and administrating Zebra Android devices.
 MXMS exposes capabilities that underlying CSPs provide to give the user access to both privileged and unprivileged APIs.
-Each CSP exposes its capabilities using DSD files that are included with the MDM Toolkit.
-These DSD files are then imported into a DSD tool to generate XML that can be sent to the MXMS running on the device to change a device configuration or behavior.
+Each CSP exposes its capabilities using DSD files which are included with StageNow 2.3.
+StageNow should be used to generate XML that can be sent to the MXMS running on the device to change a device configuration or behavior.

-For more information on the definitions of necessary terms, the MX architecture and data flow, MDM implementation approaches, CSP summaries and other information, please see [this page.](../guide/MX/overview)
+For more information on the definitions of necessary terms, the MX architecture and data flow, MDM implementation approaches, CSP summaries and other information, please see [this page.](../mx/overview)

 ### MXMS XML